Skip to content

 And companies, unintentionally, are accelerating the problem.

 High performers operate with quiet excellence.
 They say yes when others hesitate.
 They stretch when others break.
 They elevate the team simply by showing up.
-And because they rarely complain, leaders assume they are fine.
+And because they rarely complain, leaders assume they are fine until it's far too late to intervene.

 But as Madison explored in Quiet Cracking, burnout rarely begins with poor performers.
-It begins with those who feel the heaviest weight of responsibility — the people determined not to let anyone down.
+It begins with the people who care the most—the ones who carry the greatest sense of responsibility, willingly shoulder the heaviest workloads, and are determined not to let their colleagues, customers, or leaders down.
+Ironically, the very qualities that make them indispensable also make them the most vulnerable to burnout.

 This white paper explores why high performers are burning out at unprecedented rates, explains how organizations unintentionally create the conditions for their collapse, and outlines what leaders must do to prevent losing their most valuable people.